basho/basho_docs/source/languages/en/riak/ops/running/authz.md

-Buffers|PBC API]] as a transport protocol for Riak (which we strongly recommend), enabling SSL on a given node requires only that you specify a [[host and port|Configuration Files#Client-Interfaces]] for the node as well as a [[certificate configuration|Authenticate and Authorization#Certificate-Configuration]].
+Buffers|PBC API]] as a transport protocol for Riak (which we strongly recommend), enabling SSL on a given node requires only that you specify a [[host and port|Configuration Files#Client-Interfaces]] for the node as well as a [[certification configuration|Authentication and Authorization#Certificate-Configuration]].

 If, however, you are using the [[HTTP API]] for Riak and would like to